web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/source/include.md

 - **Type:** `Array<string | RegExp>`
 - **Default:** `[]`

-In order to maintain faster compilation speed, Builder will not compile JavaScript/TypeScript files under node_modules through `babel-loader` or `ts-loader` by default, as will as the JavaScript/TypeScript files outside the current project directory.
+In order to maintain faster compilation speed, Builder will not compile JavaScript files under node_modules through `babel-loader` or `ts-loader` by default, as will as the JavaScript files outside the current project directory.

 Through the `source.include` config, you can specify directories or modules that need to be compiled by Builder.
 The usage of `source.include` is consistent with [Rule.include](https://webpack.js.org/configuration/module/#ruleinclude) in webpack, which supports passing in strings or regular expressions to match the module path.